 You will find lots of additional information about content and specific elements of our curriculum within these pages.
 Please feel free to chat with the class teachers for extra details about the most current aspects of learning that your children may be covering.

 Read more about our curriculum here

 Pupils are still working on the Early Learning Goals of the Early Years Foundation Stage Curriculum as they enter Year 1.
 There is a period in the Autumn Term where the majority of children progress to the National Curriculum.
-Throughout this period and beyond all children are still developing their phonic knowledge through the Letters and Sounds Programme and developing their fluency in reading through the Daily Supported Reading Programme.
+Throughout this period and beyond all children are still developing their phonic knowledge through the Little Wandle (Revised Letters and Sounds) Programme and developing their fluency in reading through the Daily Supported Reading Programme.

-The National Curriculum is delivered using an integrated topic approach and assessed using Target Tracker and aspects of the DLA Framework as a basis to ensure coverage and progression throughout the school.
+The National Curriculum is delivered using an integrated topic approach and assessed using Sonar (formerly Target Tracker) Coverage Framework as a basis to ensure connection and progression throughout the school.
 Milestones at the end of Year 2 and Year 6 ensure that children are meeting expectations in their learning.
 The more able are challenged further in their learning and children who find aspects of their learning more difficult are appropriately supported so that they too are enabled to experience success.